siriusctrl/UniPublic/ML/week4.md

   - Which means maximizes the distance between the hyperplane and unconfident point close to decision boundary.
   - Intuition
-    - If there are no points near the decision surface, then there are no very **<u>uncertain</u>** classification decisions.
+    - If there are no points near the decision boundary/surface, then there are no very **<u>uncertain</u>** classification decisions.

-- SVM-based classfication
+- SVM-based Classification

   - Associate one class as positive(+1) and one as negative(-1)
   - Find the best hyperplane $w$ and $b$, which maximizes the margin between the positive and negative training instances